-Course Description: This rotation provides students with extensive clinical training and increasing case responsibilities.
-Students will participate in a (minimum) 5 week full time practicum.
+This rotation provides students with extensive clinical training and increasing case responsibilities.
+The students participate in a (minimum) 5-week full-time practicum.
 The internship can be in or outside of the state of Texas for students in good standing pending student interest and clinic site availability.
-Practicum III provides students with the opportunity to train in varied geographic settings, to work with novel patient populations, and to pursue individual clinical interests.
+Summer Practicum III provides students with the opportunity to train in varied geographic settings, to work with novel patient populations, and to pursue individual clinical interests.

-Advanced Genetic Counseling I Course Number: GCAGC 62001 DLECT
+Advanced Genetic Counseling I

+Course Number: GCAGC 62001 DLECT

 Course Description: This course continues the work begun in Foundations of Genetic Counseling I and II.
 This course includes a discussion of the current state of the genetic counseling profession with a focus on current professional issues, including issues such as professional development, standards of practice, expanded roles of genetic counselors and cultural competency.
-The course will introduce student thesis projects as a group and address presentation skills as well as preparation for job searching and interviewing.
+The course will facilitate the continued development of presentation skills as well as preparation for job searching and interviewing.
+Working within interdisciplinary clinics and coordinating care with other health professionals will also be included in the instructional design of this course.